Search by name, year or event

 1971 - Decimal currency is introduced.

-1973 - Britain joins the European Community.
+1973 - The United Kingdom joins the European Economic Community (EEC)

-1978 - Margaret Thatcher succeeds James Callaghan, becoming Britain’s first woman Prime Minister.
+1979 - Margaret Thatcher succeeds James Callaghan, becoming Britain’s first woman Prime Minister.

-1982 - Unemployment tops three million.
+1982 - Unemployment in Britain tops three million.

 1982 - Britain goes to war with Argentina over control of the Falkland Islands